IRS Form 5071C Verifies Your Identity

 The IRS Form 5071C is a communication from the IRS that requests additional information regarding your identity.
-The IRS just wants to verify that you really are the individual who filed a tax return.
+The IRS just wants to verify that you are the individual who filed a tax return.
 Victims of Social Security identity theft might be familiar with the form because it's often the first notice a tax fraud victim receives that someone has stolen his identity.

 You'll typically receive this letter if the IRS has received a federal income tax return with your name or Social Security number associated with it.
 The IRS picked up on one or more red flags that made it suspect that it might not have been you who filed the return and who seeks a refund.
-The form asks for some identifying information and that you confirm that you actually did submit the return.
+The form asks for some identifying information and that you confirm that you did submit the return.

 If you receive Form 5071C, take the following steps:

 - Use the security identification website idverify.irs.gov.
-This is a secure site run by the IRS where you can enter your information and verify your return electronically.
+It is a secure site run by the IRS where you can enter your information and verify your return electronically.

 - If you don't have access to the Internet or if you would prefer to resolve the issue over the phone, call the number listed on your Form 5071C letter.
 The call center specialist will help you navigate through the process and resolve it as quickly as possible.

-- If you did not file the return listed on the Form 5071C, you can inform the IRS either on the website or by calling the number on the form.
+- If you did not file the return listed on Form 5071C, you could inform the IRS either on the website or by calling the number on the form.

 The website and number are only for tax return identification purposes.
 Neither option can help you with tax refund status or other issues.

 You'll need several forms of identification on hand when you contact the IRS.
 They'll ask you to provide your Social Security number, your driver's license number if you have one, and a copy of your birth certificate.
-The IRS will likely ask you questions about last year's tax return, such as what your adjusted gross income was, for further proof that you really are you.
+The IRS will likely ask you questions about last year's tax return, such as what your adjusted gross income was, for further proof that you are you.

 What Happens With the Return